Literatronica

-The term literatronica, also literatronic (Marino, 2006), was coined by Colombian mathematician and author Juan B Gutierrez (2002) to refer to electronic literature.
+The term literatronica, also literatronic (Marino, 2006), was coined by Colombian mathematician and author Juan B. Gutierrez (2002) to refer to electronic literature.
 According to Gutierrez (2006):

-The literary hypertext authoring system known as Literatronica was developed by Juan B Gutierrez.
+Gutierrez developed the literary hypertext authoring system known as Literatronica.
 Instead of relying solely on static hypertext links (for the system allows these as well), it uses an AI engine to recommend the best next pages based on what readers have already read.
 Literatronica radically revises the 1990s notions of literary hypertext as Modernist collage to the "original" notions of Arpanet as document sharing, where speed of access was put before what Espen Aarseth calls the aporia of links.
 In short, he asks, is nonlinearity and disruption inherent to the medium?

 The system addresses several of the major classic problems found with hypertext, namely, the problems of: